-See finding 2017-006 included in the Summary Schedule of Prior Audit Findings.
+See finding 2018-006 included in the Summary Schedule of Prior Audit Findings.

-Recommendation: The OahuMPO should continue to work with its consultant in completing its Financial Accounting Policies and Procedures to, at minimum, address the requirements of 2 CFR 200 for written policies and procedures.
+Recommendation: OahuMPO should continue to work with its consultant in revising its Financial Accounting Policies and Procedures to, at minimum, address the written policies and procedures requirements to ensure compliance with cash management requirements in accordance with 2 CFR 200.